Mix up this quick and easy coconut pie. It only takes about fifteen minutes. You will wow your guests!

 One of the best parts of this dessert is that it is freezer-friendly.
 Make it today and freeze it for next week.
 If you’ve got fresh sliced strawberries to serve with this, it will be even more amazing than it already is. 😉

-- 2 cups shortbread cookie crumbs (you can use another style cookie if you like)
+- 3 cup shortbread cookie crumbs you can use another style cookie if you like

 - Preheat the oven to 350°F. Spread the shredded coconut on a rimmed baking sheet and toast for 5 to 10 minutes, stirring frequently.
 Remove from the oven and cool completely

-- In a small bowl, combine the cookie crumbs and melted butter.
+- In a small bowl, combine 2 cups cookie crumbs and melted butter.
 Pat the crumb mixture into an 8-inch pie plate.
 Chill in the freezer.

 - Spoon the whipped cream mixture into the cookie crust.
 Freeze until firm.